-Dark circles are certainly considered to have a genetic basis and can often be due to genetics.
-Some people are more likely than others to have excessive pigmentation, melanin deposition, or low levels of collagen2 in the area under the eyes3 - all of which contribute to the appearance of dark circles.
+Dark circles are certainly considered to have a genetic basis.
+Some people are more likely than others to have excessive pigmentation, melanin deposition, or low levels of collagen in the area under the eyes - all of which contribute to the appearance of dark circles7,8.
 Although hereditary genetics can ensure one individual is more susceptible to dark circles than another, it is also recognised that stress, ageing and a lack of rest can cause pigmentary change.

 Can dark circles be prevented?

 A spectrum of treatment options are available for hyperpigmentation.
-Among these are non-invasive options such as skin-protective or restorative creams and concealment and camouflage products, minimally invasive treatments such as soft tissue fillers and resurfacing, and more invasive treatments including surgical intervention.
+Among these are non-invasive options such as skin-protective or restorative creams, concealment and camouflage products, minimally invasive treatments such as soft tissue fillers and resurfacing, and more invasive treatments including surgical intervention.

 Concealers and cosmetics are the least invasive option for the treatment of dark circles.
-Mineral make up foundation can be used to blend skin tones and help conceal undesirable darker pigment in the under eye region.
-Similarly, there are topical treatments which can help combat the appearance of dark circles by tackling the underlying causes of skin laxity and thinness, UV light damage, and the build-up of fluid around the tear trough.
+Mineral make-up foundation can be used to blend skin tones and help conceal undesirable darker pigment in the under eye region.
+Similarly, there are topical treatments that can help combat the appearance of dark circles by tackling the underlying causes of skin laxity and thinness, UV light damage, and the build-up of fluid around the tear trough.

-SkinCeuticals has developed a range of products to help with the appearance of the overall eye area including dark circles, fine lines and wrinkles.
+SkinCeuticals has developed a range of products to improve the appearance of the overall eye area including dark circles, fine lines and wrinkles.

 This article is intended as general information only.
 You should seek advice from a professional before starting any new regimen or course of conduct.